 OSHA's Safety and Health Management Systems eTool is an interactive tool that shows the value of creating effective safety programs and instilling a safety culture in the workplace.
 The tool highlights the importance of safety leadership at every level of an organization and outlines ways to create change in your workplace.

-OSHA's Workplace Violence website provides information on violence in the workplace, assessing hazards in different settings and developing prevention plans for workplaces.
+The Federal OSHA Workplace Violence website provides information on violence in the workplace, assessing hazards in different settings and developing prevention plans for workplaces.